 Note: If you are upgrading from a previous version and you work with external hardware, such as a caption encoder, VTR deck, or external time code interface, Telestream recommends that you write down your device configuration settings such as port, address, and so on, prior to upgrading, in case these settings need to be entered again.

-- 1. Open the Help menu and select Manage MacCaption License.
-The MacCaption License window opens. - 2.
-Click the lock icon to authenticate your Mac account. - 3.
-Enter your Mac user name and password when prompted. - 4.
+- 1. Select Help > Manage MacCaption License.
+MacCaption opens the MacCaption License window. - 2.
 Click Upgrade License.